I’m afraid of bees. 🐝

 You win some, you lose some.
-So what’s the buzz (had to do it) about manuka honey and why would you put it on your face?!?
+So what’s the buzz (had to do it) about manuka honey and why the heck would you put it on your face?!?

 Manuka honey comes from the Australia/New Zealand area from the nectar of a manuka tree.
 It doesn’t taste that great like typical honey, but it has some pretty amazing benefits for your skin.

 Benefits of Raw Manuka Honey for Skincare

 It’s antibacterial, antifungal, and anti-inflammatory.
 In fact, manuka contains up to 100x more methylglyoxal (MG, the antibacterial property) than regular honey.
-So if you are struggling with acne, this WILL help.
+So if you are struggling with breakouts, this WILL help.
 It has wound-healing properties, too.

 I use it mainly to help heal acne scars and redness on my face.
 Manuka honey also helps boost collagen production.
 So yay, better aging gracefully!
 It’s a natural humectant and draws moisture to the skin and keeps it hydrated.
 So sometimes I even like to mix manuka with powdered face masks so I don’t have that tight/dry feeling.
 What can’t manuka do, honestly? #ManukaHoneyForPresident